 dr. Goran Belamarić, doctoral thesis (2015): Model for ship protection against Piracy attacks, Faculty of Maritime Studies, University of Rijeka, URN:NBN https://urn.nsk.hr/urn:nbn:hr: 187:648635.

 dr. Darko Trifunović, Director of the Institute for National and International Security, professor at Faculty of Law, Administration and Security, Megatrend University, Belgrade.
 Dr Trifunovic was elected as guest professor at FUDAN University – Center of American Studies, Shanghai, China.
 Senior Research Fellow and lecturer at Faculty of Security Studies-University of Belgrade.
-Senior Adviser at the Research Institute for European and American Studies, Greece, Athens.
-Specialist in Security studies, Intelligence & Counter Intelligence studies as well as Counter-Terrorism, National and International Security studies.
+He is Senior Adviser at the Research Institute for European and American Studies, Greece, Athens.
+He is a specialist in Security studies, Intelligence & Counterintelligence studies as well as Counter-Terrorism, National and International Security studies.
 He is a former diplomat (First Secretary of the Foreign Service of Bosnia and Herzegovina at the United Nations).
 Dr. Trifunovic is the representative for Serbia and Montenegro of International Strategic Studies Association (ISSA); Defense & Foreign Affairs publications; and the Global Information System and he is member of the Advisory Board of the Institute of Transnational Studies, Munich, Germany.
 The Shanghai Center for International Studies appointed him as the first foreign expert for the Olympic Games (2008) security preparation in China.
 In 2010, he is engaged in World Expo Security preparation and is a Member.
 Dr Trifunovic is regular speaker at International Counter Terrorism Institute, Tel Aviv, Israel, and Prof. dr Darko Trifunovic is one of the founding Members of the International Counter Terrorism Academic Community (ICTAC).
 He has published number of academic books papers and articles.

 Marin Stošić, rear admiral (lower half-ret), Our inconclusiveness to respond on incidents at sea is alarming (in Croatian - Naša neuvjerljivost u rješavanju incidentnih situacija na moru zabrinjava), (2016).